The Road to the Heart: Release and reception

-A Biograph "dramedy"
+Genre

-In both 1909 publications and in more current references, the genre or production designation for The Road to the Heart varies.
-The production is cited as a drama or a "dramatic" in period release schedules and in Biograph advertisements for the film in trade journals; yet, in theater bills and promotions for the short in available 1909 newspapers, The Road to the Heart is cited at times as a drama but more often as a comedy.
-The previously cited 1985 reference Early Motion Pictures: The Paper Print Collection in the Library of Congress as well as the online source the Internet Movie Database also categorize the film as a comedy.
+In 1909 publications and more current references, the genre or production designation for The Road to the Heart varies.
+It is called a drama or dramatic in period release schedules and in Biograph advertisements in trade journals.
+In theater bills and available newspaper ads, it is sometimes called a drama and more often a comedy.
+The 1985 book, Early Motion Pictures: The Paper Print Collection in the Library of Congress, and the Internet Movie Database also call it a comedy.

 In August 1909 the Grand Theater in Brunswick, Georgia promoted the film in the local newspaper as "a very clever farce comedy that is sure to please."
 The Electric Theatre in Conway, Arkansas, categorizedThe Road to the Heart as "comic" in its lineup of motion pictures, along with its split-reel companion comedy Trying to Get Arrested, which the theatre erroneously labeled He Tries to Be Arrested.
 On the other hand, the Jewel Theatre in Astoria, Oregon, like Biograph's promotions in trade publications, advertised the short as a "Dramatic".
 All of these varying descriptions and others have led to general uncertainties about the film's actual genre or type, so much so that the online reference the "Progressive Silent Film List" at Silent Era simply categorizes the short with question marks: "[?]Drama?".
 Given such uncertainties associated with the presence of both dramatic and comic elements in this short's plot, the production is perhaps best classified as a dramedy.

 Preservation status

 A visual record of The Road to the Heart does exist.
-The Library of Congress (LC)) holds a 241-foot roll of paper images printed frame-by-frame directly from the comedy's original 35mm master negative.
+The Library of Congress (LOC) holds a 241-foot roll of paper images printed frame-by-frame directly from the comedy's original 35mm master negative.
 Submitted by Biograph to the United States government shortly before the film's release, the roll is part of the original documentation required by federal authorities for motion-picture companies to obtain copyright protection for their productions.

-While the LC's paper print record is not projectable, such paper copies can be transferred onto modern polyester-based safety film stock for screening.
-In fact, during the 1950s and early 1960s, Kemp R. Niver and other LC staff restored more than 3,000 early paper rolls of film images from the library's collection and transferred many to safety stock.
+While the library's paper print record is not projectable, such paper copies can be transferred onto modern polyester-based safety film stock for screening.
+In fact, during the 1950s and early 1960s, Kemp R. Niver and other LOC staff restored more than 3,000 early paper rolls of film images from the library's collection and transferred many to safety stock.
 The UCLA Film and Television Archive, for example, has in its collection such a reproduction, but not one of The Road to the Heart.
 Instead, the archive has a copy of the first film directed by D. W. Griffith, the short Adventures of Dollie.
-That projectable reproduction was created from a copy of the LC's paper print of that 1908 film.
+That projectable reproduction was created from a copy of the LOC's paper print of that 1908 film.